RENANZG/My-Debian-GNU-Linux/README.md

 The password in this step is a temporary use password you'll only need to remember for a few minutes.
 Reboot the machine.
 When the bootloader starts, you should see a screen asking you to press a button to enter the MOK manager EFI utility.
 Note that any external external keyboards won't work in this step.
 Select Enroll MOK in the first menu, then continue, and then select Yes to enroll the keys, and re-enter the password established in previous step.
 Then select OK to continue the system boot.

-Verify if your key "VirtualBox" is loaded
+Verify if your key "Modules" is loaded

 ```
 $ sudo dmesg | grep cert